123. Recall Alert (Class-I) – Drug Products (Human) Substandard – Gligit Baltistan.

 – General Public

-Problem / Issue Directorate of Drugs Control Punjab (DDCP) informed the Drug Regulatory Authority of Pakistan that the sample of below mentioned drug product has been declared as ‘Substandard’.
+Problem / Issue Drugs, Water & Food Testing Laboratory, Government of Gilgit Baltistan informed that the samples of below mentioned drug products have been declared as ‘Substandard’.

 Therapeutic Goods (s) Affected: –